suhasmaddali/suhasmaddali/README.md

 __Computer Vision__ is a subset of artificial intelligence which gives the computer to perform computations and make predictions on image data.
 If the image of a cat is given, for instance, the computer vision algorithms would classify whether there is a cat in the image based on a previously labeled set of images.
 Therefore, it is important to give the right data to the computer vision algorithms in order for them to get the right predictions.

-One of the interesting things about computer vision is that there is a lot of scope and demand for it.
-There are a lot of opportunities where we could be using computer vision applications.
-Since image and video data are found in abundance, there are computer vision tools that could be used and experimented ensuring that we make the best use of them.
-Below are some of the interesting projects that I worked on with computer vision.
+Computer vision offers immense potential and high demand due to its wide range of applications.
+The abundance of image and video data creates numerous opportunities for leveraging computer vision tools effectively.
+Here, I present a selection of intriguing projects I have personally undertaken in the field of computer vision.

 🎋 [__Wheat Disease Detection Using Transfer Learning__](https://github.com/suhasmaddali/Wheat-Disease-Detection-)